looperlands/looperlands/tools/maps/README.md

 Open the `tmx/map.tmx` file in Tiled and start editing.

-**Note:** there currently is no documentation on how to edit LoopQuest-specific objects/layers in Tiled.
+**Note:** there currently is no documentation on how to edit LOOPERLANDS-specific objects/layers in Tiled.
 Please refer to `tmx/map.tmx` as an example if you want to create your own map.

 Using the exporter